-Alan L. Spurgeon, Professor of Music, is Director of Music Education and Graduate Coordinator in Music.
+Alan L. Spurgeon, Professor of Music, is the former Director of Music Education and Graduate Coordinator in Music.
 He teaches graduate level research and history and philosophy of music education courses.
 Now in his eighteenth year at Ole Miss, Dr. Spurgeon previously taught for eighteen years at Southwestern Oklahoma State University and prior to that taught vocal music in the public schools of Missouri, Kansas, and Arkansas.

 A native of Missouri, Dr. Spurgeon holds the Bachelor of Music Education degree from Truman State University in Missouri, the Master of Music from the University of Arkansas, and the Ph.D. in music education from the University of Oklahoma.
 Additionally, he has completed level III training in the Orff-Schulwerk method of music education from Colorado State University, and level III training in the Kodaly method of music education from the University of St. Thomas in Minnesota.